Under Armour Inc C (UA)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Under Armour Inc C, a key liquidity ratio, measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio for Under Armour Inc C fluctuated over the period from June 30, 2020, to March 31, 2025.
+The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.